8 Steps to Creating a Virtual Employee Onboarding Program

 Normally, a manager can make frequent stops at a new hire’s desk to see how they’re doing.
 Now, managers can stay connected with them through email, chat, and videoconferencing.
 Communication should cover both the practical — here’s what you need to do today and here’s how to do it — and the social.

 New hires at LinkedIn hear from Kelly’s team as well as their manager (see No. 7 below), their buddy (ditto No. 7), the tech team (No. 3), benefits, and talent services.

 While you don’t want to overwhelm your onboarding cohort, you do want them to feel welcomed and certain that they’re getting the tools and instructions needed to navigate the road ahead.

 3. Get technology into the hands of new employees as quickly as possible

-New hires at LinkedIn used to get their laptops in person during their employee orientation.
+New hires at LinkedIn used to get their laptops in person during orientation.
 Members of the Enterprise Productivity Engineering (EPE) team would hand them out and then make sure everyone’s computer was configured correctly.

 4. Emphasize your company’s culture and values

 When it comes to keeping employees happy and engaged, company culture is king — and queen.
 A LinkedIn survey of over 3,000 U.S. professionals found that 70% said they would leave a leading company if it had a bad culture.
 Some 71% said they would take a pay cut to work for a company that shares their values and has a mission they believe in.